bowendufe/numerical-method/README.md

 # numerical-method
-This repository contains my homework and other matlab materials about nmerical methods.
+This repository contains my homework and other matlab materials about numerical methods.